GrahamDumpleton/wsgiorg/servers.rst

 `Gunicorn <http://gunicorn.org>`_
     WSGI HTTP Server for UNIX, fast clients and nothing else.
-This is a port of Unicorn_ to Python and WSGI.
+This is a part of Unicorn_ to Python and WSGI.

 `ISAPI-WSGI <http://code.google.com/p/isapi-wsgi/>`_
     An implementation of WSGI for running as a ISAPI extension under